 As we continue to learn more about mechanisms behind allergy and additional research is done, it opens the possibilities of new treatment modes to address unique patient needs.

 With the La Crosse Method™ Protocol, we’ve created a family of protocols that are suited to address the wide range of allergic conditions and patient needs.
 By using patient-specific dosing based on precise testing, history and exams, we can feel comfortable knowing that there are safe options for treating even the most fragile patients with any number of related issues.
 That is why we continue to use this as our preferred mode of treatment at Allergy Associates of La Crosse.

 In recent years, treatment options in addition to allergy drops and allergy shots have gained interest.
 We continue to monitor those and assess where they may fit with future patient treatment options.

 Sublingual Immunotherapy Tablets.
-Single antigen options for grass and ragweed currently approved; others under development.
+Single antigen options for grass, ragweed and dust mite currently approved; others under development.
 Read more here.